-Huawei Watch GT Runner 2 leak points to ECG and marathon focus
+Huawei Watch GT Runner 2 brings ECG and a marathon focus

-Huawei Watch GT Runner 2 is expected to be announced tomorrow and a fresh wave of leaks is filling in most of the remaining blanks.
-The new model appears to pair a lighter titanium based case with ECG support, dual band GPS and a quoted 32 hours of GPS battery life.
+Watch GT Runner 2 is the latest timepiece from Huawei.
+The new model pairs a lighter titanium based case with ECG support, dual band GPS and a quoted 32 hours of GPS battery life.

 The positioning is clear.
 Huawei wants this to sit at the top of its running focused lineup rather than as a general purpose smartwatch with a few sports modes added on.